 Climenko Fellow and Lecturer on Law

-Sarah graduated from the University of Pennsylvania Law School summa cum laude in 2017 and is currently a Ph.D. candidate in history at the University of Pennsylvania, where she is supervised by Sarah Barringer Gordon.
+Sarah’s article on attorney malpractice appeared in the journal Legal Ethics, where it received the Deborah Rhode Early Career Scholar Paper Prize.
+Sarah earned her B.A. in history from Yale University magna cum laude and her J.D. from the University of Pennsylvania Law School summa cum laude with graduation prizes in employment law, legal ethics, and criminal law.
+At Penn Law, she was a senior editor of the University of Pennsylvania Law Review and a member of Penn Law Advocates for the Homeless.
+She is currently an advanced Ph.D. candidate in history at the University of Pennsylvania, where she is supervised by Sarah Barringer Gordon.
 In 2018-19, Sarah clerked for Judge Anthony Scirica on the United States Court of Appeals for the Third Circuit.
-Earlier, Sarah worked as a paralegal in civil legal aid at Legal Assistance of Western New York and earned a B.A. in history magna cum laude from Yale University.
-Sarah’s article in Legal Ethics received the Deborah Rhode Prize from the International Association of Legal Ethics.
+Earlier, Sarah worked as a paralegal in civil legal aid at Legal Assistance of Western New York.
 Her research has been supported by the New York Public Library, the Program in Early American Economy and Society at the Library Company of Pennsylvania, and the University of Pennsylvania.

 Sarah’s primary teaching interests are in contracts, employment, legal history, property, and business organizations.